 Still unsure if becoming a composer is the right career path?
 Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a composer or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Composer

-Still, a degree is no guarantee of a career in composing.
-The real components of a successful composer are a mixture of raw talent, individual style and unwavering dedication.
-Once a candidate begins to develop a portfolio, talent and individual style will set him apart from the rest of the potentials.
-Still, every candidate will face rejection in this highly competitive field, so rock solid determination and the ability to network effectively is essential to success.
-The qualities most often seen in successful composers are intelligence, competence, trustworthiness, organization, friendliness, professionalism and a genuine passion for the art form.
+However, a degree is no guarantee of a career in composing.
+The real components of a successful composer are a mixture of raw talent, individual style, and unwavering dedication.
+Determination and the ability to network effectively is essential to success.